dask/dask-ml/docs/source/hyper-parameter-search.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This case happens when there aren't many hyperparameters to tune and the data fits in memory.
-This is common when the search can run on your laptop.
+This is common when the search doesn't take too long to run.

 Scikit-learn can handle this case: